-An applicant must be a Principle Investigator/student associated with, and hosted by, an appropriate institution or a retired or unemployed Australian citizen (person) for the Non-Salaried Researcher Grant.
+An applicant must be a Principal Investigator/student associated with, and hosted by, an appropriate institution or a retired or unemployed Australian citizen (person) for the Non-Salaried Researcher Grant.
 Appropriate institutions include, but are not limited to, Australian museums, herbaria, universities and other government agencies that support taxonomic research.
-An institution supporting a Principle Investigator/student must have an interest and capacity to support taxonomic research.
+An institution supporting a Principal Investigator/student must have an interest and capacity to support taxonomic research.
+There is no limit on the number of applications that an institution can submit, provided all investigators are eligible to apply for grants.
+Only one application per student or researcher can be submitted per grant round (see section 7 for more information).